PG (Propylene Glycol) vs. VG (Vegetable Glycerin)

 A 2010 study looking at PGEs (a mixture of propylene glycol and glycol ethers) suggested an increased risk of developing respiratory and immune disorders in children, such as asthma, hay fever and eczema.
 However, it was judged that glycol ethers, and not PG, are the more likely cause.
 Looking at the evidence, it is sensible to assume that PG is safe to be inhaled, but there is a need for more comprehensive studies to confirm this.

 Many misinformed scaremongering stories in the media claim that PG is a toxic substance used in anti-freeze.
-However, the dangerous substance referred to is actually ethyl glycol, a chemical which is closely related, but not used in vaping.
+However, there are two types of anti-freeze: toxic and “non-toxic”.
+The toxic anti-freeze uses the dangerous substance referred to as actually ethylene glycol, but it is not used in vaping.
+Typically PG-based anti-freeze is used in food-processing machinery where toxic anti-freeze could be problematic, and is also sold at retail as “pet-safe” anti-freeze.

 While PG is regarded as safe for humans, it can cause serious harm to pets.
 It is generally regarded as safe as a food additive for dogs, but has been linked to Heinz body anaemia in cats.
 Be careful when vaping around pets, particularly if you have cats and use PG in your e-liquid.